National Trust seeks help after losing more than 10,000 trees in Storm Eowyn

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Storm Eowyn toppled more than 10,000 trees at National Trust properties, the conservation charity has said.
+Storm Eowyn toppled more than 10,000 trees from National Trust properties, the conservation charity has said.

-Winds of up to 100mph on Friday, coupled with heavy rain which softened the ground, caused the loss of historically important trees across Northern Ireland and northern England.
+Winds of up to 100mph on Friday, coupled with heavy rain to soften the ground, caused the loss of historically important trees across Northern Ireland and northern England.

+The National Trust for Scotland, a separate organisation, said each of the gardens it cares for in the south or west of the country has suffered damage.

-The National Trust has appealed for donations to pay for the clean-up and recovery operation which will include extensive replanting.
+The National Trust and its Scottish counterpart have appealed for donations to pay for the clean-up and recovery operation – which will include extensive replanting.

-Around 10,000 trees were lost at the 900-acre site at Mount Stewart, County Down, as winds blew through the formal gardens, estate and woodlands.
+Around 10,000 trees were lost at the 900-acre site at Mount Stewart, County Down, as it blew through the formal gardens, estate and woodlands.

-At Rowallane Garden, in Saintfield, County Down, “irreplaceable specimen trees” – some over 250 years old – were lost, leaving areas of the estate “almost unrecognisable”, the trust said.
+At Rowallane Garden, in Saintfield, County Down, “irreplaceable specimen trees” – some more than 250 years old – were lost, leaving areas of the estate “almost unrecognisable”, the trust said.

 In Northumberland, the losses at the estates at Cragside and Wallington were still being assessed as the bad weather continued into this week.

-At Cragside, work is under way to remove a 150-year-old 45-metre high tree which threatened to block a stream when it fell.
+At Cragside, work was under way to remove a 150-year-old 45m tall tree which threatened to block a stream when it fell.

 Sheila Das, the National Trust’s head of gardens and parks, said: “Our ranger and garden teams are assessing the aftermath but it’s already clear we’ve lost some very significant and precious trees, which is hugely sad.